IBM/unitxt/docs/docs/adding_template.rst

    :align: center

 Including:

-* The task `instruction`, marked in green, which appears once at the top of the example
+* The task `instruction`, marked in green, which appears once at the top of the example.

-* The `input_format`, marked in red, formatting the layout of the different fields of the task, and
+* The `input_format`, marked in red, formatting the layout of the different fields of the task.

 * The `target_prefix`, marked in yellow, priming the target.

 Now that we understand the taxonomy of the different parts of the template, we can see how to define it in code and add it to the unitxt catalog.